-The median wage in 2016 for Computer Systems Analysts in California is $96,042 annually, or $46.17 hourly.
-The median wage for Computer Systems Analysts in San Diego County is $93,962 annually, or $45.18 hourly.
+The median wage in 2016 for Computer Systems Analysts in California was $96,042 annually, or $46.17 hourly.
+The median wage for Computer Systems Analysts in San Diego County was $93,962 annually, or $45.18 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers offer benefit packages that include health, dental, and vision insurance, holidays, vacation, and retirement plans.

 What Do Local Employers Say About Benefits?
 Of the 23 employers in San Diego County, all provide medical insurance, and almost all provide dental insurance and vision insurance and life insurance benefits to Computer Systems Analysts who work full-time.